 The most glaring failure was to appoint a commander capable of conducting the expedition successfully.
-The characteristics that made Braddock an appropriate candidate, in the eyes of Albemarle and Cumberland, were characteristics that should have disqualified him from such a difficult command: lack of intelligence, lack of field experience, obstinacy, lack of diplomatic skills, lack of administrative experience, or even a capacity for hard work and application.
+The characteristics that made Braddock an appropriate candidate, in the eyes of Albemarle and Cumberland, were characteristics that disqualified him from such a difficult command: lack of intelligence, lack of field experience, obstinacy, lack of diplomatic skills and lack of administrative experience, or even a capacity for hard work and application.
 Probably the only relevant qualities Edward Braddock possessed were bulldog bravery, obstinacy and a certain pugilistic charm.

 Albemarle and Cumberland failed to anticipate the lack of adequate communications or transport resources in Virginia.

 Orders were issued for recruitment of troops for which there was an inadequate reservoir of unemployed males.